-Start by gluing the upper braces above and below the soundhole.
+Start with the upper braces above and below the soundhole.
 With a caul spanning them, they can be glued up at the same time.

 Position the soundhole reinforcement strips between the upper braces, 3/8" from the soundhole.
-Small blocks of wood can be used as cauls to glue both strips at once.
+The cauls in the photo above include the neck block and tail block included with the kit.
 A piece of waxed paper keeps glue from getting on these parts.